Blog

 Holiday Treats

 Partaking in yummy seasonal treats is a holiday tradition, but many of these foods can be harmful to our furry companions.
 Chocolate, often found in holiday desserts, is a clear example, as it contains substances that are toxic to pets.
+Additionally, if your pet shows signs of discomfort or allergic reactions after consuming holiday foods, consider our pet allergies & vet dermatology services to ensure they remain healthy and happy.

 Alcohol and Holiday Foods